Mihirsur007/Py2Art/README.md

 ```
 ### Installing

 Download the python file off of this repository and make sure that it is in the same directory that you use for your IDE (VSCode, PyCharm, etc.).
-Install all of the libraries used to run this script.
+Install all of the packages used to run this script.

 ### Executing program